jesses-code-adventures/pg_query.nvim/CONTRIBUTING.md

 - [x] Run command - get the query with the values inserted, and output to the `output-mode`.
 If there are no values to insert, open up the `edit` window.
 - [x] Output mode - formatted query to clipboard with `pbcopy`.
 - [x] Output mode - formatted query to psql, in a new tmux window.
+- [ ] Ability to edit the values in the `edit` window and run them from the buffer without saving, to make it easier to experiment with different values without overwriting.
 - [ ] Handle using the query `name` from the comment for the internal `query` field, instead of using the fingerprint.
 Waiting on this to be implemented in `pg_query_prepare --details`.
 - [ ] Config setting to error on missing db creds vs silently fail.
 - [ ] Ability to have variants for query arguments, which would be stored in their own temp files.